 Please do have a look at the newsletter above for information from the strategy meeting that took place this week.
 There is still much to pray for following the government announcements last week.

-This is our first week on our series ‘Unleashed: The Acts Church Today’.
+This is the first week of our series ‘Unleashed: The Acts Church Today’.
 We’ll be following a book written by Gavin and Anne Calver available here, and Gavin will be giving us a hello today.

 Life in the early church was somewhat unsettling.
 Jesus had risen but was to be taken up to heaven.
 What would happen next?
 The disciples had the questions but some of the answers couldn’t be given yet.
 How would all that has been discussed come to be?